fare/asdf/doc/syntax-control.md

 ### Some hacks still supported under Proposal 1

-One notably way to modify the syntax in a deterministic way that works with the current ASDF 3.3.1 and would keep working under Proposal 1 is to serialize all dependencies through a syntax-modification system: a system called e.g. `my-modified-syntax` depends on all the regular-syntaxed software dependencies in the project, before it itself modifies syntax variables;
+One way to modify the syntax in a deterministic way that works with the current ASDF 3.3.1 and will keep working under Proposal 1 is to serialize all dependencies through a syntax-modification system: a system called e.g. `my-modified-syntax` depends on all the software dependencies in the project that must be built with standard syntax, before it itself modifies syntax variables.
-all other systems in the project will then depend-on `my-modified-syntax`, forcing the order of evaluation of the syntactic side-effects.
+All the systems in the project that use the modified syntax will then depend-on `my-modified-syntax`, forcing the order of evaluation of the syntactic side-effects.
-The above setup ensures that all regular CL files are build with regular syntax, and that all files that depend on the modified syntax see that modified syntax.
+The above setup ensures that all regular CL files are built with standard syntax, and that all files that depend on the modified syntax see that modified syntax.

 Proposal 1 ensures that the latter modifications do not cause non-deterministic